mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

     g.add_step( custom_init )
     g.connect_by_name( custom_init, init )

-Finally, we would parameterize the order of the init step to include the new input script:
+Finally, we would parameterize the order of the init node to include the new input script:

 .. code:: python